marcolertora/bareos-tasks-plugins/xenserver/README.md

 Virtual folder used in catalog.
 Default: *@XENSERVER*

 #### vms
-Comma separated list of VM names to backup.
+Semicolon separated list of VM names to back up.
 Default: unset

+#### use_snapshot
+Set to *yes* to create a snapshot and back up it instead of VM itself.
+This allows back up running VM.
+Default: *yes*

 #### host_backup
 Set to *no* to disable host backup.
 Default: *yes*

 #### pool_dump_database
 Set to *no* to disable pool dump database.
+If the host is not the pool master dump will be skipped.
 Default: *yes*